sconklin/go-lcd-backpack/README.md

 - How to find display I2C bus and address:

   Use i2cdetect utility in format "i2cdetect -y X", where X vary from 0 to 5 or more, to discover address occupied by device.
 To install utility you should run "apt-get install i2c-tools" on debian-kind system.

+> NOTE 1: Library is not goroutine-safe, so use synchronization approach when multi-gorutine output expected to display in application.

+> NOTE 2: If you experience issue with lcd-device stability play with strobe delays in routine `writeDataWithStrobe(data byte)`.
+Default settings: 200 ms (microseconds) for setting stober, and 30 ms for exposing it to zero.
+Try to increase them a little bit, if you expirience any malfunction.

 ## Credits